raphis/koch-esp-door-opener/README.md

 * Shell commands ([configuration.yaml](home-assistant/configuration.yaml)): to send HTTP calls to the ESP to change relay state
 * Script ([scripts.yaml](home-assistant/scripts.yaml)): to execute shell commands and other stuff

 NOTE: The ESPHome integration/API of Home Assistant wasn't used, as it takes too long to recognize when the device comes online.
-With the webhook setup, Home Assistant is aware that the device is up as soon as it booted.
+With the webhook setup Home Assistant is aware immediately that the device is up as soon as it booted.